 If you’re going to showcase a record-breaking shoe, you do it in style.
 These, for example, were revealed to the world for the first time on a yacht in Dubai, as a part of MIDE (Made in Italy, Designed in Emirates) Fashion Week.

 It’s got a heel made of solid gold, 30 carats of diamonds and a bit of 16th-century Argentinian meteorite.
 It was modeled after the 163-story Burj Khalifa skyscraper, the Daily Mail reported after shoes’ 2019 unveiling.

-Though many shoes gain value from their stones, the context behind them can play a big role as well.
-This is especially true if they were flung at a president — but we wouldn’t recommend you try it yourself.
+Though many shoes gain value from their stones, the context behind them can play a big role, as well.
+This is especially true if they were flung at a president — but we wouldn’t recommend you try that yourself.